variablexray/AWSS3Sync/README.md

 - **Missing Dependencies**: Install `boto3` and `watchdog` using pip if you encounter import errors.

 ## License
-This project is provided as-is, with no warranty.
-Feel free to modify and distribute as needed.
+This project shall be issued free of charge and is offered under the MIT License.

+## Support
+Not necessary, but if you want to buy me a beer: [PayPal](paypal.me/variablexray)